sspreitzer/sspreitzer/README.md

 ### Hi there 👋

 #### Life
-*I am planning on the digitalization of the scuba diving industry.*
+As a member of the Professional Association of Diving Instructors (PADI), I am opening hearts and minds to the hidden beauty of nature’s creation and our obligation to protect it.
+I foster self-esteem in other persons, teach the value of character and integrity and transform student life’s forever.

+PADI's creed and leadership enables me to be a motivating and inspiring teach lead in the realm of container technologies, namely Kubernetes, Azure Kubernetes Service and OpenShift.
+Transforming legacy applications into scalable container clusters in the cloud, to help customers to address volatile markets.*

+*"Don't command people.
+Share the wonders and romantic adventures of the open ocean and the ship will sail by itself."*

 - :computer: Linux, Open Source and Code since 1998.
 Author and contributor to numerous projects.
 Including the pre GitHub era.
-- :diving_mask: PADI Pro [#520610](https://apps.padi.com/scuba-diving/pro-chek/), guiding scuba divers on the island of [Koh Tao](https://goo.gl/maps/PE21YfwVDdccLDqd7).
-See: [Ban's Diving](https://www.bansdivingresort.com).
+- :diving_mask: PADI Instructor [#520610](https://apps.padi.com/scuba-diving/pro-chek/), teaching scuba diving students in Switzerland and on the island of [Koh Tao](https://goo.gl/maps/PE21YfwVDdccLDqd7).
+See: [mydive (CH)](https://www.mydive.ch), [Ban's Diving Resort (TH)](https://www.bansdivingresort.com).

 | PADI | Koh Tao |
 | --- | --- |